Page top

 Any area with a lower value is an area of low pressure.
 Any area with a higher value is an area of high pressure.
 The further the pressure is from 1013, the greater the speed of the associated winds.

-Weather charts will often label an area as a low, even if it is above 1013 but it is surrounded by higher air pressures, particularly if the winds are circulating counter-clockwise (in the northern hemisphere).
+Weather charts will often label an area as a low, even if it is above 1013 but it is surrounded by higher air pressures, particularly if the winds are circulating counter-clockwise (in the northern hemisphere; clockwise in the southern hemisphere).

 High pressure tends to bring sunny weather.